saikat9735/SuperDuperDrive/README.md

 # Super*Duper*Drive Cloud Storage
 You have to develop the Super*Duper*Drive project.
 This is just like the products like Google Drive and Dropbox.
-Here we not only develop the Feature of File Managemengt we also include a personal information management feature in our application and develop the minimum viable product includes with two user-facing features: iate them from the competition, and the minimum viable product includes three user-facing features:
+Here we not only develop the Feature of File Managemengt we also include a personal information management feature in our application and develop the minimum viable product includes with two user-facing features:

 1. **Simple File Storage:** Upload/download/remove files
 2. **Note Management:** Add/update/remove text notes